by Crossing Footprints

 What is ‘Climate Change’?

 Think of the hundreds of cars queuing on any big road in the rush hour, multiply that by all roads like that across the entire world and how much fuel they must burn, then imagine that 100 years ago they weren’t there.
 It’s the same picture with all the fuel being burnt for flying aeroplanes, for industry and manufacturing, transporting all our food and non-food shopping, and even to power the big data centres for the internet.
-The amount of CO2 gas released by all this fuel is building up in the atmosphere and making the world a greenhouse – the sun’s heat gets in and some of it stays trapped.
+The amount of CO2 gas released by all this fuel is now enormous, it’s building up in the atmosphere and making the world a greenhouse – the sun’s heat gets in and some of it stays trapped.
 The world is getting warmer year by year, that’s why it’s also called ‘global warming’.

-What is climate change? https://www.bbc.co.uk/bitesize/articles/z4g3f82#z3n7qfr
+- What is climate change? https://www.bbc.co.uk/bitesize/articles/z4g3f82#z3n7qfr

-Climate Change Facts for Kids: https://www.savethechildren.org.uk/what-we-do/global-issues-hub/climate-change/facts-for-kids
+- Climate Change Facts for Kids: https://www.savethechildren.org.uk/what-we-do/global-issues-hub/climate-change/facts-for-kids

 What damage does it cause?